w3f/faucet-bot/README.md

 # faucet-bot
-A DNAR-giving bot frontend to the faucet.
+A DNAR-giving bot frontend to the faucet for the NewRome testnet